where2help/where2help/README.md

   * global rules go into `base/`
   * page specific styles into `pages/`
   * site-wide used component rules go into `base/components.scss` *(extract a components/ directory if it gets to big)*

+## Development Environment

+### Sample Data

+To set up a development environment, you can run this command:

+> Warning, this will drop you database :scream:

+`bundle exec rake db:drop db:setup db:populate`

+This will:

+* drop your database
+* re-create it
+* load the schema (like running migrations but better)
+* run seeds
+* run the `lib/tasks/db/populate.task` command to load your database with fake data

+On top of a bunch of other Event data and users, you will get:

+* A volunteer with the email address `user@example.com` and password of `password`
+* An NGO with the email address `ngo@example.com` and password of `password`
+* An admin user with the email address `admin@example.com` and password of `password`